mhasan004/Play-Share-App/README.md

 # 📋 APPLICATION OVERVIEW:
 * (In Progress) Users can upload image/video to Amazon S3 bucket.
 Users can delete their own post, can upvote/downvote other psots, comment on other user's posts.
 * The login and registration process is explained in detail in the **APP SECURITY** section.
 * To access the user or admin private routes, the client must supply the valid JWT token in the **auth-token** header (can be sent encrypted with SYMMETRIC_KEY).
 JWT expire every 10 minutes.
-Refresh token in httpOnly cookie can be used to refresh tokens.
+Refresh token in httpOnly cookie can be used to silently refresh tokens.
-* Multiple checks to ensure that the user is who they say they are.
+* Multiple checks to authenticate user.
+* Rate limiter: If requests exceed a certain number within a period of time, the IP is blocked.
 * Users can make a posts, edit their own posts, delete a post, see all of their posts, and like other user's posts.
 User feed is currently in production.
 Uploading video and images to S3 bucket in development.
 * Admin can see all user's posts, see only a specific user's posts, and delete one or many posts by id.